0x644BE25/Syrah/README.md

-# Syrah: slide-seq pipeline augmentation
+# Syrah: Slide-seq pipeline augmentation
 Modification for the slide-seq v2 analysis pipeline to correct for deletions in bead oligos and bead forking.
 Now improved for user-friendliness, minimal computation, and maximized parallelism with the standard pipeline.

 Correspondence to: cbrewster@stowers.org